gretazas/black_jack_game/README.md

 # Testing

 + Checked Ace logic working:
-  - If Ace worth 11 points when player will not reach score over 21.
+  - If an Ace is worth 11 points when the player will not reach score over 21.
-  - If Ace worth 1 point when score with Ace worth 11 would go over 21.
+  - If an Ace is worth 1 point, the score with Ace worth 11 would go over 21.

 + Check once score exceed over 21:
-  - Stop game immediately.
+  - Stop the game immediately.
-  - "Bust!" message appears on player's score tab.
+  - "Bust!" message appears on the player's score tab.
   - Announce winner.

 + Digit in winnings tab:
-  - Increases by one in wins, if player won.
+  - Increases by one in wins, if the player won.
-  - Increases by one in losses if player lost.
+  - Increases by one in losses if the player lost.
   - Increases by one in draws with each draw.

 + Piechart
-  - Graph changes to according amout of wins, losses and draws.
+  - Graph changes to according amount of wins, losses and draws.

-+ Responive desing:
++ Responsive design:
-  - Card position changes on smaller screens in oredr to have a better card view.
+  - Card position changes on smaller screens in order to have a better card view.
   - Button positions change for easy access.
-  - Piechart and win tabs gets smaller to fit the screen.
+  - Piechart and win tabs get smaller to fit the screen.

 # Frameworks, Libraries & Programs I Used: